measurement-kit/script-build-mingw/README.md

 # Package MK and deps for Mingw-w64

+⚠️⚠️⚠️: This repository is now unneeded and will be archived because we have found a better solution that involves publishing cross built packages using Homebrew.
+This simplifies our life.

 This repository contains the scripts to compile and package MK and its dependencies for Mingw-w64 systems.
 Previous versions of this repository (once named script-build-unix) used to support building for all Unix